-- 1. This Court has jurisdiction over this matter. - 2.
-The Complaint charges that Defendants participated in acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45, and the FTC's Telemarketing Sales Rule (the "TSR"), as amended, 16 C.F.R.
-Part 310, in the Telemarketing of their clients' products and services by, among other thing: (a) initiating and causing the initiation of Telemarketing calls to consumers whose telephone numbers were on the National Do Not Call ("DNC") Registry, and by (b) causing phone numbers to ring, or engaging Persons in telephone conversations, repeatedly or continuously - with the intent to annoy, abuse, or harass any Person at the called number.

-3. Defendants neither admit nor deny any of the allegations in the Complaint, except as specifically stated in this Order.
-Only for purposes of this action, - 16 Defendants admit the facts necessary to establish jurisdiction. - 4.
+- 1. This Court has jurisdiction over the subject matter of this case. - 2.
+The Complaint alleges that Defendants, a Payment Processor and its President, participated in deceptive and unfair acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45, and the Telemarketing Sales Rule, 16 C.F.R.
+Part 310, by assisting and facilitating Student Loan Group (as defined below) which was unlawfully making misrepresentations to consumers in connection with purported student loan services.
+The Complaint alleges that Defendants engaged in the violations with knowledge or conscious avoidance of knowledge of Student Loan Group's unlawful practices. - 3.
+Defendants neither admit nor deny any of the allegations in the Complaint, except as specifically stated in this Order.
+Only for purposes of this action, Defendants admit the facts necessary to establish jurisdiction. - 4.
 Defendants waive any claim that they may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agree to bear their own costs and attorney fees. - 5.
-Defendants and Plaintiff waive all rights to appeal or otherwise challenge or contest the validity of this Order.
+Defendants and the Commission waive all rights to appeal or otherwise challenge or contest the validity of this Order.